OpenF2/F2/docs/src/developing-f2-apps.md

 ### F2 AppID

 To develop a F2 app, you need a unique identifier called an **AppID**.
-This AppID will be unique to _your app_ in the entire open financial framework ecosystem.
+This AppID will be unique to _your app_ across the entire open financial framework ecosystem.
 While you don't need a unique AppID during the app development process, it is recommended you get one.
 The format of the AppID looks like this: `com_companyName_appName`, where the `companyName` "namespace" is your company name and `appName` is the name of your app.

 As an example, your AppID could look like this: